• Skip to primary navigation

 Using home-canned fruit

-Condiments are usually used in two ways, as a table condiment or at preparation and cooking.
+Condiments are usually used in two ways: as a table condiment or for preparation and cooking.
 We will cover cooking later.
-Here let’s look into condiments that are added to food after cooking, to enhance a specific flavor, to complement the dish.
+Here, let’s look at condiments added to food after cooking to enhance a specific flavor or complement the dish.

-Ketchup, mustard, hot- or barbeque-sauce can all be made at home.
-Our first choice to make and use at the table is salsa.
+Ketchup, mustard, hot- or barbecue sauce can all be made at home.
+Our first choice is salsa to make and use at the table.

 Incorporate Home-Canning in Meals

-Any root vegetables as well as squash work with this combination.
-In this picture, we used homegrown chickpeas and roasted spaghetti squash.
+Any root vegetables, as well as squash, work with this combination.
+In the picture above, we used homegrown chickpeas and roasted spaghetti squash.

 Carrot Pepper Salsa recipe

-Salsa or hot sauce is great for bringing some color and flavor to a dish.
+Salsa or hot sauce adds color and flavor to a dish.
 However, it does not have to be a sauce that will spice up a dish.
 Pickled hot peppers and garlic scapes taste and look good, too.

 Get creative with your home canning.
-If you use many condiments find recipes that can replace those you get from a store.
+If you use many condiments, find recipes that can replace the ones you buy at the store.
 The All-New Ball Book Of Canning And Preserving might give you some new ideas.

 Using home-canned side dishes